maxidragon/dummy-wca/README.md

 ### `GET /api/v0/competitions?managed_by_me=true`

 Returns a list of manageable competitions.
-Requires the `Authorization` header to be set to `Bearer example-access-token`.
+Requires the `Authorization` header to be set to `Bearer <user-token>`.
+Every user has their own token.

+### `GET /api/v0/competitions/:id`

+Returns the information of a competition.

 ### `GET /api/v0/competitions/:id/wcif`